Object PmBuffer (Binary data memory)

 PmArray: This object contains values that are accessible by index into the array - it is possible to read any value at any time in this object.
 Reading and writing values is very fast, but adding is slow.

-VBScript language the array is represented by
+This object is functional only for JavaScript language.
+For the VBScript language the array is represented by Array data type.

 PmMap: This object contains values that are addressed by name (text identifier).
 Value names represent object properties.
 The advanatege is the "clarity" of usage in the script code.
 The disadvantage is the inability to access the values in cycle by index.

-PmBuffer: This object contains binary values in data block.
+PmBuffer: This object contains binary values in the data block.
 For reading/writing of individual value it is necessary to know its position (offset) in the data block and also the data type (size).

 Example1: